-8.1An oxer will be composed of 2 pairs of cones in a straight line.
-The distance between the first set of cones and the second set will be between 1.5 and 3 metres, at the option of the Course Designer.
-The oxer counts as a single obstacle and the maximum penalty points for knocking down up to 4 balls is 3 penalty points in total.
-The first set of cones will have the number of the obstacle and be marked with red and white flags and the second set of cones will be marked with red and white flags.
-This obstacle will be judge as a single obstacle.
-The oxer may be crossed.
-A maximum of five oxers are allowed in a Cones course.
-The distance between the two pairs of cones has to be measured from the balls.
+An Oxer will be composed of two pairs of cones in a straight line.
+The distance between the first set of cones and the second set will be between 1.5 and 3 metres, at the discretion of the Course Designer.
+The Oxer counts as a single obstacle and the maximum penalty points for knocking down up to 4 balls is 3 penalty points in total.
+The first set of cones will have the number of the obstacle and be marked with red and white signs and the second set of cones will be marked with only red and white signs.